 Defendants often use comparative negligence as a defense in car accident cases.
 However, because California is a pure comparative negligence state, this type of argument usually does not bar your claim altogether.
 It can, nonetheless, reduce the overall amount of damages you are awarded.
 As a result, minimizing any argument for your potential fault in the accident is still very important.

 A Los Angeles car accident attorney will be able to help you combat any issues you might face if a defendant raises comparative negligence as a defense.
 Your attorney can also gather and present evidence that shows that the other driver was the primary reason that the accident occurred.
-The experienced car accident lawyers at Compass Law Group, PC in Beverly Hills can help with this process. call us today to schedule your free, no-obligation consultation.
+The experienced car accident lawyers at Compass Law Group, LLP in Beverly Hills can help with this process.